Top 36 Reasons Why Couples Break Up

 3. Falling out of love

 It’s true; love fades.
+The phenomenon of falling out of love can happen due to one or many reasons, including loss of intimacy and trust, lack of love, emotional pain, and losing a sense of self (2).
 Your partner’s smile that once made your heart flutter can become an annoying trait someday.
 Initially, your partner did a lot to please you, but now, they do not feel the need to do so, and this behavior change might irk you.
 You might feel you are being taken for granted and that your partner does not care about you as much as they once did.
 When love and attraction are absent in a relationship, you may tend to feel stuck in it.

 4. Inability to confront problems

 Your partner hardly contributes any money and even ignores household chores, making it entirely your responsibility to maintain the house.
 It can get burdensome for you, and even though you want to discuss it with your partner, you choose not to because you are afraid of their reaction.
 Chances are your partner might get into a fight with you, but to avoid it, you keep silent.
 This can lead to resentment, prompting you to move out of the relationship.
-Relationships should be built on the trust of friendship, and this should give people the freedom to talk about anything that may be bothering them.
+Relationships should be built on trust and friendship, and both partners should be able to talk about anything that may be bothering them.

 5. Too many differences to resolve